The purpose of “Silent Runners” is to identify the programs that start up with Windows.

 unfortunately, it is no longer offered for download by Microsoft for those systems.

-If a compatible version of VBScript isn't installed and you’re running Windows XP,
+If you’re running Windows XP and a compatible version of VBScript isn’t installed,

 The script changes absolutely nothing on your system (other than adding its report file).